MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ### Best practice

 Your game should use an anonymous login for creating a new account and linking new devices to an existing account.
 Some players may abandon a game that asks for an e-mail or identifiable information.
-However, once the anonymous login is complete you should provide the option to add *recoverable* login credentials and provide some explanation regarding the benefits.
+However, once the anonymous login is complete, you should provide the option to add *recoverable* login credentials, and provide some explanation regarding the benefits.

-In particular, you should *make sure* that paying customers are guided to the recoverable login systems to prevent loss of their accounts.
+In particular, you should make sure that paying customers are guided to the recoverable login systems, to prevent loss of their accounts.
 A free account lost forever is a disappointment.
 A paid account lost forever affects revenue.

 ### iOS devices

-For **iOS** devices, the player ID changes if they uninstall your game and then *re*-install it.
-One way to make sure you have a consistent ID on **iOS** is to save the Device ID for the player to the **iTunes KeyChain**, so that you can read it from there on game start, and use it to sign in.
+For iOS devices, the player ID changes if they uninstall your game and then *re*-install it.
+One way to make sure you have a consistent ID on iOS is to save the device ID for the player to the iTunes KeyChain, so that you can read it from there on game start, and use it to sign in.

 You must determine how to generate unique custom IDs for any other device or platform.
 Custom IDs are an effective alternative for other platforms or devices, but you must generate your custom IDs with care.
 Too simple, and you risk hackers stealing the accounts of others.

 > [!NOTE]
-> Binding a recoverable login is only required once per device.
+> Binding a recoverable login is only required *once* per device.
 Once bound, the game can continue to use the anonymous login with no drawbacks.
 See the next section.

 Anonymous login is convenient for the player, but it is *not* required.
 Your game can rely exclusively on a recoverable login mechanism.
 However, your players will be happier if they *don't* have to type a password every time they log in.

 ## Recoverable login mechanisms

-A recoverable login mechanism requires some identity information from the player.
+A *recoverable* login mechanism requires some identity information from the player.
 As described above, it can be paired with an anonymous login for the best player experience.

 ### Pure PlayFab options